hpssjellis/my-installs-for-bash-on-windows/README.md

 10. 'bash filename.sh' can also run a bash file without the above double step.
 11. right-click to paste into the bash terminal.
 Useful to copy from windows and paste into linux
 12. If something is selected then right-click to copy
+13. Quick file view 'less filename.txt'    'q' to quit     '/ search-word' to search
+14. Edit with 'nano filename.txt'    'ctrl-x' to quit/save 'y' then check filename

 Weird Terminal text colors
 1. symlinks are cyan